keplerlab/katna/docs/source/index.rst

 Video Module:
 -------------
-This module handles the task(s) for key frame(s) extraction and video compression.
+This module handles the task(s) for key frame(s) extraction, video compression and **experimental** feature of video resize by aspect ratio.

 Key-frames are defined as the representative frames of a video stream, the frames that provide the most accurate and compact summary of the video content.